Advising in the UT System

 To advance the Advising pillar of the UT System’s student success framework, the UT System works hard to recognize and support advisors and advising.

-In place since 2017, the Advising pillar reads: All UT students will receive the advising they need to help them discover clear pathways to degree completion and beyond.
+In place since 2017, the Advising pillar is articulated as a commitment to students: All UT students will receive the advising they need to help them discover clear pathways to degree completion and beyond.

-Throughout 2017, the Advising Affinity Group developed a set of recommendations that coalesced around the UT System 5E Framework for Advising Excellence, using advising to: educate and empower students; enhance communication between students and advisors; elevate advisor career pathways and advising as a profession; and evaluate institutional advising through continuous assessment and data-driven improvement.
+Throughout 2017, an Advising Affinity Group developed a set of recommendations that coalesced around the UT System 5E Framework for Advising Excellence, using advising to: Educate and Empower students; Enhance communication between students and advisors; Elevate advisor career pathways and advising as a profession; and Evaluate institutional advising through continuous assessment and data-driven improvement.

 • Provide professional development for the UT System's professional advisors;